The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives: Beyond Mere Apportionment: Evaluating the Fairness of House Sizes and District Sizes

 So the total amount of discrimination information between polling in a direct democracy and polling mediated through Congressional representatives would be something like \be H_{\stext{D}} \sim V \, C_{10}\, \Delta S = 1.15 \cdot 10^6 \;\mbox{bits}. \ee But what should we make of this, or to what should it be compared?

-Relative to the total polling information of around $V C_{10} \sim 6.1 \cdot 10^{9} \; \mbox{bits}$ of polling information (assuming binary opinions on yes-or-no-votes), this is a tiny amount of ``misinformation'' due to distorted polling probabilities.
-But perhaps a better comparison is to the actual amount of information required to specify the votes of members of the House, no larger than $C_{10} R \sim 2.2 \cdot 10^3 \; \mbox{bits}$, or even the mere $C_{10} \sim 50 \; \mbox{bits}$ of information regarding actual legislative outcomes.
+Relative to the total of around $V C_{10} \sim 6.1 \cdot 10^{9} \; \mbox{bits}$ of polling information (assuming binary opinions on yes-or-no-votes), this is a tiny amount of ``misinformation'' due to distorted polling probabilities.
+But perhaps a better comparison is to the actual amount of information required to specify the votes of members of the House, no larger than $C_{10} R \sim 2.2 \cdot 10^3 \; \mbox{bits}$, or even the mere $C_{10} \sim 50 \; \mbox{bits}$ of information regarding actual legislative outcomes in up-or-down votes.

 Another way to think about these numbers is in terms of the combinatorics of the imagined sampling frequency distributions over the decadal span.
-The actual difference $\Delta \K$ means for every way one can generate a polling sample agreeing with the frequency distribution expected for indirect, Congress-mediated sampling, there are about $2^{1.15 \cdot 10^6} \approx 10^{3.46 \cdot 10^5}$ more ways to generate a sample agreeing with that frequency distribution expected from direct, uniform sampling.
+The actual difference $\Delta \K$ means that for every way one can generate a polling sample agreeing with the frequency distribution expected for indirect, Congress-mediated sampling, there are about $2^{1.15 \cdot 10^6} \approx 10^{3.46 \cdot 10^5}$ more ways to generate a sample agreeing with the frequency distribution expected from direct, uniform sampling.